iFractal2/AdminThingy-SOURCE-Full-Stack-Compatibility-/README.md

 - ExpressJS app prompt
 - The ROBLOX in-game terminal

-These interfaces can all communicate with roblox and each other remotely, allowing the user to execute commands, run code, view logs, and provide real time debugging without hassle.
-All of which include self stabilizing functions for catching redundancies, loop logging that can catch error in external code in whatever game may have problematic code, and allows for quick, lightweight user management.
+These interfaces can all communicate with roblox and each other remotely, supported by a self hosted server in LampStack configuration, allowing the user to execute commands, run code, view logs, and provide real time debugging without hassle.
+All of which include self stabilizing functions for catching redundancies, loop logging that can catch errors in external code in whatever game may have problematic code, and allows for quick, lightweight user management.